 Roof, vents, flashings, and trim, Gutters and downspouts, Skylight, chimney and other roof penetrations, Decks, stoops, porches, walkways, and railings, Eaves, soffit and fascia, Grading and drainage, Basement, foundation and crawlspace, Water penetration and foundation movement, Heating systems, Cooling systems, Main water shut off valves, Water heating system, Interior plumbing fixtures and faucets, Drainage sump pumps with accessible floats, Electrical service line and meter box, Electrical panels, breakers and fuses, Grounding and bonding, GFCIs and AFCIs, Fireplace damper door and hearth, Insulation and ventilation, Garage doors, safety sensors, and openers, And much more...

-Why do we recommend Infrared scanning in building envelopes and structures?
+Why we do Infrared scanning in all Home Inspections:

 Detect what the naked eye can not see.

 Moisture contamination evaluations in buildings, condo's

 Concrete water heated floor inspections for leaks and temperature distribution

 Locate missing and damaged insulation

 Evaluate the thermal performances of retrofits

 Infrared Damp, moisture and apparent mold detection